 The new regulations, which the New York State Real Estate Board approved in December 2019, mandate enhanced disclosures by real estate professionals to help ensure prospective home buyers, renters, sellers and landlords receive ample information about their rights and protections under New York State law.

 “Housing discrimination is against the law and will not be tolerated in New York State.
-The Department of State works hard to enforce the Fair Housing Act as it relates to real estate professionals,” said Secretary of State Rosado.
+The Department of State works hard to enforce the Fair Housing Act as it relates to real estate professionals,” said Secretary of State Rossana Rosado.
 “These new regulations will help to combat discriminatory actions and ensure New Yorkers understand their rights when looking to buy, rent or sell their home.”

 Gov. Andrew M. Cuomo directed the Department of State, in consultation with the Division of Human Rights, to issue new regulations as one of several steps to combat housing discrimination in response to a published report in Newsday on housing discrimination on Long Island.

 The new fair housing regulations require the following:

 Notification of Fair Housing laws—Real estate brokers will be responsible for ensuring that each licensed professional working under their supervision provides a disclosure on fair housing and the New York State Human Rights Law to prospective home buyers, renters, sellers, and landlords.
 The disclosure, to be furnished by the Department of State, must be given to the prospective party via e-mail, text, facsimile, hardcopy, or other electronic messaging service.
 The disclosure must also be available at every open house or real estate showing conducted by a real estate professional.